loginid1/loginid-wordpress-plugin/readme.txt

 1. Upload to the `/wp-content/plugins/` directory
 1. Activate the plugin
-1. Visit Settings > LoginID DirectWeb Plugin to configure this plugin.
+1. Visit Settings > LoginID DirectWeb to configure this plugin.

 == Frequently Asked Questions ==